 - file the file-like object to use for exporting the data.
-Its write method should accept bytes (a disk file opened in binary mode, a io.BytesIO object, etc) - include_headers_line (str) If enabled, makes the exporter output a header line with the field names taken from BaseItemExporter.fields_to_export or the first exported item fields. - join_multivalued The char (or chars) that will be used for joining multi-valued fields, if found.
+Its write method should accept bytes (a disk file opened in binary mode, a io.BytesIO object, etc) - include_headers_line (str) If enabled, makes the exporter output a header line with the field names taken from BaseItemExporter.fields_to_export or the first exported item fields. - join_multivalued The char (or chars) that will be used for joining multi-valued fields, if found. - errors (str) The optional string that specifies how encoding and decoding errors are to be handled.
+For more information see io.TextIOWrapper.

-The additional keyword arguments of this init method are passed to the BaseItemExporter init method, and the leftover arguments to the csv.writer() function, so you can use any csv.writer() function argument to customize this exporter.
+The additional keyword arguments of this init method are passed to the BaseItemExporter__init method, and the leftover arguments to the csv.writer() function, so you can use any csv.writer() function argument to customize this exporter.

 '''

-product, price
+product,price

-Color TV, 1200
+Color TV,1200

-DVD player, 200
+DVD player,200

 '''